Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-We develop a prototype of a semantic search engine for documents with uneven text structure and domain-specific language.
-Domain language includes professional terms, abbreviations, shortenings, chemical formulas, various IDs, and inventory codes of the plant machinery and equipment.
+The exploration phase resulted in a decision to develop a semantic search engine prototype for documents with uneven text structure and domain-specific language.
+The prototype's main challenge is handling the domain-specific language, including professional terms, abbreviations, shortenings, chemical formulas, various IDs, and plant machinery and equipment inventory codes.
+For the prototype development, we followed \textit{a UX principle ``fail fast, fail often''} \citep{dove2017ux} and implemented simpler approaches that require less time and resources.